Pfizer: 1950–1980: Pivot to pharmaceutical research and global expansion

 Due to price declines for penicillin, Pfizer searched for new antibiotics with greater profit potential.
 Pfizer discovered oxytetracycline in 1950, and this changed the company from a manufacturer of fine chemicals to a research-based pharmaceutical company.
 Pfizer developed a drug discovery program focused on in vitro synthesis to augment its research in fermentation technology.
 In 1959, the company established an animal health division with a 700 acre farm and research facility in Terre Haute, Indiana.

 By the 1950s, Pfizer had established offices in Belgium, Brazil, Canada, Cuba, Mexico, Panama, Puerto Rico, and the United Kingdom.
 In 1960, the company moved its medical research laboratory operations out of New York City to a new facility in Groton, Connecticut.
 In 1980, Pfizer launched Feldene (piroxicam), a prescription anti-inflammatory medication that became Pfizer's first product to reach $1 billion in revenue.

-In 1965, John Powers, Jr. became chief executive officer of the company, succeeding John McKeen.
+In 1965, John Powers, Jr. became chief executive officer (CEO) of the company, succeeding John McKeen.

 As the area surrounding its Brooklyn, NY plant fell into decline in the 1970s and 1980s, the company formed a public-private partnership with New York City that encompassed the construction of low- and middle-income housing, the refurbishment of apartment buildings for the homeless and the establishment of a charter school.

-In 1972, Edmund T. Pratt Jr. became chief executive officer of the company, succeeding John Powers, Jr.
+In 1972, Edmund T. Pratt Jr. became CEO of the company, succeeding John Powers, Jr.